Uberspace/lab/source/guide_buildbot.rst

 ::

- [isabell@stardust bb-master] cd ~/bb-workers [isabell@stardust bb-workers] buildbot-worker create-worker example-worker localhost example-worker pass
+ [isabell@stardust bb-master] cd ~/bb-workers [isabell@stardust bb-workers] buildbot-worker create-worker example-worker localhost:54321 example-worker pass

 This will create the directory ``example-worker`` and deposit the worker configuration file (``example-worker/buildbot.tac``) as well as some additional files with meta information about this worker.
 The creation tool will give you some output and instructions on what to edit afterwards - you should definitely take a look at the mentioned files and enter your information.